databubs/Spotify_Youtube_Dataset/README.md

 # Introduction
 Hello there!
-My name is Bobby and in this case study, I will be primarily focusing on visualizing music trends and popularity using datasets from Spotify and YouTube using R Studio.
+My name is Bobby and in this case study, I will be primarily focusing on visualizing music trend using R Studio within all my datasets.

 # Ask
 What are we trying to figure out of this dataset?
 Well for starters,